David-Verde/Search_engine2/README.md

 * In the project directory, you can run:

-  - `$ bundle install` - installs all the dependencies required by the project
+  - `$ bundle install` - installs all the dependencies required by the project Run 'rails db:create' to create the database
+      Run 'rails db:seed' to fill the database

   Run Rails s command to run Ruby on Rails console